Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

  - Single and Multiplayer campaign relation system has been improved.
 Players cant attack other neutral player if they are both in the same team from now on
  - Added new decorative citizens for Holy city setting
  - Preview AI player names on Loading screen from now on translated
+ - Player Names are colored in the currently selected player color when message is being sent in lobby chat from now on

 Maps: